-Our lease agreements do not contain any material residual value guarantees or material restrictive covenants.
+The Organization's lease agreements do not contain any material residual value guarantees or material restrictive covenants.
 The Organization has a lease agreement with lease and non-lease components, which are generally accounted for separately.
 For certain leases, such as the lease for office space, the Organization accounts for the lease and non-lease components as a single lease component.